basarat/typescript-book/docs/compiler/ast-trivia.md

 ### Trivia
-Trivia (called that because its `trivial`) represent the parts of the source text that are largely insignificant for normal understanding of the code, such as whitespace, comments, and even conflict markers.
+Trivia (called that because it's `trivial`) represent the parts of the source text that are largely insignificant for normal understanding of the code.
+For example; whitespace, comments, and even conflict markers.
 Trivia is *not stored* in the AST (to keep it lightweight).
-However it can be fetched *on demand* using a few `ts.` APIs.
-Before we show them you need to understand
+However it can be fetched *on demand* using a few `ts.*` APIs.

+Before we show them you need to understand the following:

 #### Trivia Ownership
 In General: